mshideler/Climate-Change-and-Wine/README.md

 ## Overview of final project

 The topic of this project is predicting the quality of wine based on environmental factors such as geography, temperature and rainfall.
-Climate change is expected to have a dramatic impact on these variables in the future and as enthusiastic wine drinkers, we hope to learn if this will have an impact on our preferred wine growing regions.
+Climate change is expected to have a dramatic impact on these variables in the future and as enthusiastic wine drinkers, my team and I hope to learn if this will have an impact on our preferred wine growing regions.
 Specifically we hope to learn:

 ###### *Questions to Answer*